-Iran’s chief military strategist killed on Trump’s order: promised “terrible revenge” in response
+Iran's chief military strategist assassinated by Trump's order: 'terrible revenge' promised in response

-General Kassem Suleimani, the commander of the elite special forces unit Al-Quds as part of the Islamic Revolutionary Guards Corps, was killed in Iraq as a result of a US air strike.
-The Pentagon confirmed that Suleimani was killed by order of US President Donald Trump.
+General Qasem Soleimani, the commander of the elite Al-Quds Special Forces of the Islamic Revolutionary Guard Corps, was killed in Iraq in a US airstrike.
+The Pentagon has confirmed that Soleimani was killed on the orders of US President Donald Trump.
 Writes about it with the BBC.

 Iran has promised to brutally avenge the United States for the murder of one of the most influential Iranian military leaders.